techmakers/AIShellBrain/README.md

 - Command history support.
 - OpenAI API key management via command line or environment variable.
 - Option to specify a different GPT model.
+- Explanation of the last output by pressing the enter key

 ## Requirements